 - Back pain that’s accompanied by bladder problems

-Basically, the neck is part of the spinal column that moves through the body and the cervical spine is made up of seven bones that are separated by intervertebral discs, as explained by the American Association of Neurological Surgeons.
+The cervical spine is the top of the spinal column that attaches to the base of the skull and is made up of seven bones or vertebrae that are separated by intervertebral discs.

-Your doctor will order a cervical spine MRI if he or she wants to check for the following problems in the area:
+Your doctor will order a cervical spine MRI if they want to check for the following problems in the neck area:

 - Herniated discs